Get Pumped! How to Choose the Best Boat Bilge Pump, Plus 7 Tips for Preventative Maintenance

 3. Ensure Helm & Float Switches Work Properly

-If the manual switch at the helm is on and the pump is also operational, but no water is being discharged for the output, there's a possibility that you may have a problem with your float switch.
+If the manual switch at the helm is on and the pump is also operational, but no water is being discharged for the output, you may have a problem with your float switch.

 Clear away any dirt or other obstructing materials present.
 Then, put the helm switch into automatic mode before checking the float switch to make sure it's working.

-This Seaflo SFBS-30-01 Boat Bilge Pump Switch (Available on Amazon) is environmentally responsible and offers an updated design, which includes a removable base for easy cleaning and servicing as well as a heavy duty flow switch designed for the toughest of applications.
+This Seaflo SFBS-30-01 Boat Bilge Pump Switch (Available on Amazon) is environmentally responsible and offers an updated design.
+It includes a removable base for easy cleaning and servicing and a heavy-duty flow switch designed for the toughest applications.

 4. Double-Check Wiring